gradle/gradle-talks/talks/javascript/src/slides/02-existing.md

 GruntJS does JavaScript well.

-You can driver GruntJS from Gradle.
+You can drive GruntJS from Gradle.

 # DEMO